 About the Program

-Our affiliated hospitals, Ben Taub Hospital, Baylor St. Luke’s Medical Center and Texas Children’s Hospital, have extensive clinical volume to provide critical care fellows with the needed experience to attain proficiency in the surgical management of critically ill adult and pediatric patients.
-In addition, the surgical critical care fellow will assume supervisory and administrative roles in each ICU under the supervision and mentorship of each of the assigned faculty.
+Our affiliated hospitals, Ben Taub Hospital, Baylor St. Luke’s Medical Center, and Texas Children’s Hospital, have extensive clinical volume and provide the critical care fellows with the needed experience to attain proficiency in the surgical management of critically ill adult and/or pediatric patients.
+In addition, the surgical critical care fellows assume supervisory and administrative roles in each Intensive Care Unit under the supervision and mentorship of each of the assigned faculty.

-There are two separate focus areas of the surgical critical care fellowship program - the adult focus and the pediatric focus.
+There are two separate focus tracks for the surgical critical care fellowship - the adult focus and the pediatric focus.

 - The adult focus concentrates on adult surgical critical care patients at Michael E. DeBakey Veterans Affairs Medical Center, Ben Taub Hospital and Baylor St. Luke’s Medical Center.

-- The pediatric focus concentrates additional time on pediatric surgical critical care patients at Texas Children’s Hospital, along with adult care rotations at Ben Taub Hospital.
+- The pediatric focus concentrates additional time on pediatric surgical critical care patients at Texas Children’s Hospital, along with adult care rotations at Ben Taub Hospital with exposure to a variety of adult surgical critical care patients.